informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Dataset-Status.md

 First, review your dataset and all of its associated metadata (i.e., experiments, biosample details, replicates) and data files.
-You may need to review with other members of your Spoke or the PI(s).
-Once you and your colleagues decide the dataset is ready to be released, send an email to the Hub at help@facebase.org.
+You may need to review with other members of your project or the PI(s).
+Once you and your colleagues decide the dataset is ready to be released, send an email to the Hub at [help@facebase.org](mailto:help@facebase.org).
 A Hub curator will review your dataset and notify you either that the dataset has been released or that the dataset needs some additional data entry/edit by you.

-## Instructions for FaceBase Hub Curators

-These instructions are for the curators that are project *members of the FaceBase Hub*.

-1. Go to your Dataset record.
-2. Click the 'Edit' button near the upper right hand side of the page.
-3. Set 'Released' to 'true'
-4. Set the 'Release Date' to the current date
-5. Click the 'Submit Data' button